tnaduc/Collaborative_filtering/README.md

 # Description

 This project aims to build collaborative filters with applications in movie recommendation systems.
-More specifically, we will build a systems that predict how a particular will rate a move in a scale from 0 to 5.
-The higher the rating the more likely that user will like the movie, and we will make recommendation based on these predictions.
+Specifically, we will build a system that predicts how a particular user will rate a move in a scale of 0 to 5.
+The higher the rating, the more likely that user will like the movie, and we will make recommendations based on these predictions.

 # Approach
-We will use a popular method for recommendation system: collaborative filering.
+We will use a popular method for recommendation systems: collaborative filering.

 By [definition](https://en.wikipedia.org/wiki/Collaborative_filtering):